atennapel/coc-os/README.md

 - generic constructors from "Generic Constructors and Eliminators from Descriptions"
 - generic eliminators from "Generic Constructors and Eliminators from Descriptions" (just for boolean-tagged datatypes for now)
 - named holes (_name)
+- generic eliminators for Fin tagged datatypes

 Not yet done:
-- generic eliminators for Fin tagged datatypes
+- generic eliminators for Fin tagged non-indexed datatypes
 - explicit erasure annotations
 - CEK machine for erased terms
 - hash-based content-addressed references